Statement by Greg Bohl

 Even now, decades later, I still get emotional remembering the day the Mississippi Supreme Court granted a "pro se" appellate motion I prepared and vacated Turner Paul Smith’s sentence of "life without parole".
 After reading an article in The Clarion-Ledger newspaper about the Supreme Court’s ruling, I called Mr. Smith’s prison unit and asked him if he had seen the newspaper.
 He replied, “I can’t read or write.”
 I asked the guard to show him the newspaper article, and as he did, I told Mr. Smith, “The Supreme Court set you free.”

 For a few seconds, there was silence—then I heard Mr. Smith begin to scream and cry uncontrollably.
-The guard said, “He’s on the floor!”
+The guard shouted, “He’s on the floor!”
 I have never heard another human being cry with such force and emotion as Mr. Smith did that day.
 It was an experience I will never forget—profoundly dramatic and deeply emotional.

 I have no doubt that Mr. Smith would have died in prison had I not helped him with his case.
 After eight years in prison, no one had noticed the "plain error" in his sentence—not his trial attorney, the trial judge, appellate attorney, nor any of the nine justices of the Mississippi Supreme Court during his earlier failed appeal four years earlier.
 I noticed it immediately upon seeing his indictment and sentencing order.
 The case I prepared, Smith v.
 State, 477 So.
 2d 191 (1985), was published in the Southern Reporter and has been cited in more than ninety other appellate decisions dealing with “procedural bars.”